phuducnguyen/phuducnguyen/README.md

 **`Tech Craftsman`**

-I'm an indie developer building my version of the tech world on step at a time.
+I'm an indie developer building my version of the tech world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.

 ---